SumoLogic/sumologic-documentation/docs/integrations/web-servers/squid-proxy.md

 Enter values for fields annotated with `<VALUE_TO_BE_CHANGED>` to the appropriate values.
 Do not include the brackets (`< >`) in your final configuration.

 * In the tags section, which is `[inputs.snmp.tags]`:
-    * `environment` - This is the deployment environment where the Squid Proxy server identified by the value of **servers** resides.
+    * `environment` - This is the deployment environment where the Squid Proxy server identified by the value of servers resides.
 For example; dev, prod, or QA.
 While this value is optional we highly recommend setting it.
-    * **proxy_cluster **- Enter a name to identify this Squid Proxy cluster.
+    * `proxy_cluster` - Enter a name to identify this Squid Proxy cluster.
 This cluster name will be shown in our dashboards.
 * In the output plugins section, which is `[[outputs.sumologic]]`:
-    * **URL** - This is the HTTP source URL created previously.
+    * `URL` - This is the HTTP source URL created previously.
 See this doc for more information on additional parameters for configuring the Sumo Logic Telegraf output plugin.

 Here’s an explanation for additional values set by this Telegraf configuration.

 15
-If you haven’t defined a cluster in Squid Proxy, then enter ‘**default**’ for `proxy_cluster`.
+If you haven’t defined a cluster in Squid Proxy, then enter `default` for `proxy_cluster`.
 16
 There are additional values set by the Telegraf configuration.
 We recommend not to modify these values as they might cause the Sumo Logic app to not function correctly.

 * `data_format: “prometheus”` - In the output `[[outputs.sumologic]]` plugins section.
 Metrics are sent in the Prometheus format to Sumo Logic.
-* **component** - “proxy” - In the input `[[inputs.snmp]]` plugins section.
+* `component - “proxy”` - In the input `[[inputs.snmp]]` plugins section.
 This value is used by Sumo Logic apps to identify application components.
-* **proxy_system **- “squidproxy” - In the input plugins sections.
+* `proxy_system - “squidproxy”` - In the input plugins sections.
 This value identifies the proxy system.

 See[ this doc](https://github.com/influxdata/telegraf/blob/master/etc/telegraf.conf) for all other parameters that can be configured in the Telegraf agent globally.